Menu

 Professor of Science Education at Boston College | + posts

-Katherine L. McNeill is a professor of science education at Boston College.
-A former middle school science teacher, she received her doctorate in science education from the University of Michigan.
-Her research focuses on how to support students with diverse backgrounds in engaging in science practices as they make sense of phenomena.
-McNeill has published the findings from her work in over 70+ publications including books, book chapters, and journal articles for both educational researchers and practitioners.
+Katherine L. McNeill is the Bryk faculty fellow and professor of science education at Boston College.
+Her research focuses on the design and scale of curriculum, professional learning and other resources to support students, teachers and instructional leaders in equitable scientific sensemaking.
+Currently, she is researching the customization and scale up of a highly rated open source science curriculum (OpenSciEd).
+McNeill has published the findings from her work in over 85+ publications including books, book chapters, and journal articles for both educational researchers and practitioners.

 More on this topic: